 - Any other documentation required by your card provider

-- Chase – Need to file a claim within 20 days of the cancellation/interruption, and all supporting documents supplied within 90 days.
+- Chase – Need to file a claim within 20 days of the interruption/cancellation, and all supporting documents supplied within 90 days.

-To file a claim, either call your Benefits Administrator or visit the Chase or Citi websites.
+To file a claim, either call your Benefits Administrator or visit the claims website.

 - Chase – Head to eclaimsline.com or Call the Benefit Administrator at 1-804-281-5772 for information to file a claim.

-While the four Chase cards all feature the same coverage, the gong for best overall card goes to the Sapphire Preferred.
+While the top Chase cards all feature the same coverage, the gong for best overall card goes to the Sapphire Preferred.
 Compared to the premium cards keeping it company at the top of the table, the Sapphire Preferred only charges an annual fee of $95, and yet provides the same or better coverage than every other card on the list.
-The Citi Double Cash also gets an honorable mention, with $5K Trip Interruption/Cancellation coverage on a card that charges no annual fee.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.